-(a) Cash and equivalents reflects an increase in assets in our liquidity portfolio from \$4.8 billion to \$12.0 billion.
+(a) Cash and equivalents reflects an increase in assets in our liquidity portfolio from \$2.1 billion to \$8.4 billion.
 We expect that our liquidity portfolio will consist of cash and equivalents (primarily in the form of deposits with the Federal Reserve Board), debt obligations of the U.S. Treasury, certain securities issued by U.S. government sponsored enterprises and other highly rated and highly liquid assets.
 We have assumed for purposes of this pro forma presentation that assets contained in the liquidity portfolio will consist entirely of cash and equivalents.
 Interest on investment securities includes interest on interest-earning cash and equivalents.
-We estimate that the additional cash and equivalents in this liquidity portfolio would have generated incremental interest income of \$16 million for the year ended December 31, 2013 and \$4 million for the three months ended March 31, 2014, assuming an interest rate of 0.22% per annum.
-This incremental interest income is not reflected in the unaudited pro forma combined financial information.
-An increase (decrease) in the interest rate of 0.125% would increase (decrease) this estimate by \$9 million for the year ended December 31, 2013.
+We estimate that the additional cash and equivalents in this liquidity portfolio would have generated incremental interest income of \$14 million for the year ended December 31, 2013 and \$8 million for the nine months ended September 30, 2014 (for the period prior to the closing of the IPO), assuming an interest rate of 0.22% per annum.
+This incremental interest income is not reflected in the unaudited pro forma financial information.
+An increase (decrease) in the interest rate of 0.125% would increase (decrease) this estimate by \$8 million for the year ended December 31, 2013.

-- (b) Cash and equivalents of \$503 million at March 31, 2014, which primarily relates to cash in transit, is excluded for the purpose of calculating liquidity. - (c) Reflects an adjustment to record \$12.5 billion of new borrowings in connection with the IPO, additional borrowing commitments and related interest expense at an estimated weighted average interest rate of 2.8% per annum, as follows: - (1) In connection with the IPO, we entered into the \$1.5 billion New GECC Term Loan Facility with GECC. - (2) In connection with the IPO, we entered into the \$8.0 billion New Bank Term Loan Facility with third-party lenders. - (3) We plan to issue approximately \$3.0 billion of notes in this offering. - (4) We currently have an aggregate of approximately \$5.6 billion of undrawn committed capacity from private lenders under two of our existing securitization programs, the commitment fees for which are included in the adjustment to interest expense.
+- (b) Reflects an adjustment to record \$12.5 billion of new borrowings in connection with the IPO, additional borrowing commitments and related interest expense at a weighted average interest rate of 2.8% per annum, as follows: - (1) In connection with the IPO, we entered into the \$1.5 billion GECC Term Loan Facility with GECC (\$0.1 billion of which was prepaid with a portion of the net proceeds from the Existing Notes offering). - (2) In connection with the IPO, we entered into the \$8.0 billion Bank Term Loan Facility with third-party lenders (\$0.5 billion of which was prepaid with a portion of the net proceeds from the Existing Notes offering). - (3) We issued \$3.6 billion of Existing Notes in the Existing Notes offering. - (4) We currently have an aggregate of approximately \$5.6 billion of undrawn committed capacity from private lenders under two of our existing securitization programs, the commitment fees for which are included in the adjustment to interest expense.